SabrinaJewson/rofi-bw/README.md

 ### From prebuilt binaries

+> This method only works when your system ICU is the same version as Ubuntu’s latest.

 Head to the [releases](https://github.com/SabrinaJewson/rofi-bw/releases) page and download the latest release as a `.tar.gz`.
 One extracted, you can run `sudo ./install.sh`